JeffJongyoon/jeffjongyoon/README.md

 ### Jongyoon Sohn

-Hi there 👋 I'm a quantitative developer/analyst analyzing stock trends and developing automated stock applications.
-I have been working on projects with machine learning and deep learning algorithms in order to make a better classifier than yesterday's.
+Hi there 👋 I'm a quantitative developer/analyst playing with stock trends and automated stock applications.
+I also have been working on projects with machine learning and deep learning algorithms in order to make a better classifier than yesterday's.

 ### 📫 How to reach me